N03048839/clara/README.md

 sudo apt-get upgrade
 ```

 Next you'll need to install OpenCV, the [open-source computer vision library](http://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_setup/py_intro/py_intro.html) on which Spine-Reader is built.
 It runs natively in C++, but bindings exist to use the library with other languages.
 This is a somewhat complex and process, as you'll have to compile the library yourself in order to use its Python bindings.

+[This](https://www.pyimagesearch.com/2017/09/04/raspbian-stretch-install-opencv-3-python-on-your-raspberry-pi/) is by far the best tutorial I've found for downloading and installing OpenCV.
+Note that this takes a LONG time -- my pi clocked seven hours for the compile alone.
+Be patient, and don't skip any steps, as environment mistakes *will* cause compilation to fail partway (i.e. several hours) through.
+If you normally use it, disable overclocking as it can cause compilation issues.
+Follow the guide for Python 3.

+Th

 ## Usage

 ## Further Information
-</i>This section will be expanded as time allows.</i>